Best daily deals

 The WF-C500 earbuds come in a small, solid charging case that adds some bulk to a pocket but won’t drag you down.
 It stays flat and stable on its long side when closed or open, but dropping it will cause the lid to open and may eject one or both buds.
 Magnets inside the case keep the buds in place so they don’t rattle around.
 The case is required to recharge the buds, so keep track of it.

-Each bud has small “L” and “R” markings, with the latter being red to help you further distinguish one from the other.
-It’s a better design choice than the black-on-black of the JBL Tune 230NC TWS, but it could still be improved for people with impaired vision.
+Each bud has small “L” and “R” markings, the latter being red to help you distinguish one from the other.
+This is a better design choice than the black-on-black of the JBL Tune 230NC TWS, but it could still be improved for people with impaired vision.
 The charging case does not have any markings.
-Instead, if you do try inserting the buds in a swapped orientation, they just won’t fit.
+Instead, if you try inserting the buds in a swapped orientation, they just won’t fit.

 How do you control the Sony WF-C500?